 Leaves Prorated for Part-Time Staff.
 Part-time staff will be entitled to leave benefits, unless otherwise stated in district policy, provided that the length of leaves will be prorated according to the ratio of days and/or hours worked to the number of days and/or hours worked by a full-time staff member in the same or a similar position.

 Noncumulative.
 Leaves will be noncumulative from year to year unless otherwise stated.

+Unpaid Leaves